ShwartzAdam/ML_FinalProject/README.md

+Adam Shwartz
+Daniel Shamama

 #Deep Learning With RNN
-Our project target was to use RNN deep learing algorithm to create a brand new text that will help us create a new anthem.
+Our project target was to use RNN deep learing algorithm to create a brand new text that will help us create a new anthem by using all the national anthem in english.

 ###Requirements:
 ```bash